-8.3.1 Wetlands smaller than ten thousand (10,000) square feet and their associated buffer, except for bogs of any size.
+8.3.1 Wetlands smaller than ten thousand (10,000) square feet except for bogs of any size.

 8.4 Uses Permitted in a Wetland

 Permitted uses are those that will not require the erection or construction of any structure or buildings; will not alter the natural surface configuration by addition of fill or by dredging; and uses that are otherwise permitted by the Zoning Ordinance.
 Such uses include the following: